zenguardxyz/docs/docs/pages/getting-started/building-7579-validator.md

 git clone https://github.com/koshikraj/module-template-7579.git
 ```

-To simplify development, let's start with a module template that comes with all the necessary dependencies pre-installed.
+To simplify the development, let's start with a module template that comes with all the necessary dependencies pre-installed.
 This module package combines both Hardhat and Foundry projects for a streamlined setup.

 ### Build the validator module

-We will create an ownable validator using the 7579 standard that accomplishes the following tasks:
+We will use the ownable validator that is compliant with the 7579 standard to accomplish the following tasks:

 1. Adds a new owner address to the Safe by mapping it to the account address when installing the module.
 2. Implements validation logic in the validateUserOp method to ensure the transaction is signed by the added owner.
 3. Removes the new owner address mapped to the Safe account address when uninstalling the module.

+Find the entire code of [OwnableValidator here](https://github.com/rhinestonewtf/core-modules/blob/main/src/OwnableValidator/OwnableValidator.sol).

-Here is the module code that achieves these requirements:
+Here is the basic structure of module code with validation that achieves these requirements:

 ```ts  [ OwnableValidator.sol ]